HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 ## Canvas dimensions

 The canvas dimensions settings in Presentation Designer can be used to set the width and height of the canvas to adapt to specified size requirements.
-You can also use Canvas dimensions to select from predefined sizes such as desktop, tablet, and mobile.
+You can also use Canvas dimensions to select from predefined sizes such as **Desktop**, **Tablet**, and **Mobile**.

-In the following image, you can see the options for selecting predefined sizes (for example, desktop, tablet, or mobile) and for entering specific dimensions for width and height.
+In the following image, you can see the options for selecting predefined sizes and for entering specific dimensions for width and height.

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Settings_Dimensions.png)

-1. **Predefined sizes:** Select from the predefined sizes for desktop, tablet, or mobile.
+1. **Predefined sizes:** Select from the predefined sizes for **Desktop**, **Tablet**, or **Mobile**.
 2. **Width and Height:** Enter specific dimensions to adjust the width and height of the canvas.

 ## Canvas rotate